Stillwater Area Scholastic Cycling Advocates

 The officers, directors, committee members, employees, and persons served by this corporation shall be selected entirely on a nondiscriminatory basis with respect to age, sex, race, religion, national origin, and sexual orientation.
 It is the policy of Stillwater Area Scholastic Cycling Advocates not to discriminate on the basis of race, creed, ancestry, marital status, gender, sexual orientation, age, physical disability, veteran’s status, political service or affiliation, color, religion, or national origin.8.05 Bylaw Amendment

-These Bylaws may be amended, altered, repealed, or restated by a vote of the majority of the board of directors then in office at a meeting of the Board, provided, however,(a) that no amendment shall be made to these Bylaws which would cause the corporation to cease to qualify as an exempt corporation under Section 501 (c)(3) of the Internal Revenue Code of 1986, or the corresponding section of any future Federal tax code; and,
+These Bylaws may be amended, altered, repealed, or restated by a vote of the majority of the board of directors then in office at a meeting of the Board, provided, however,10.01 Purpose

 The purpose of this document retention policy is establishing standards for document integrity, retention, and destruction and to promote the proper treatment of Stillwater Area Scholastic Cycling Advocates records.10.02 Policy